Dealing with important days after someone’s died

 But if they don’t get easier, that’s ok.
 Just take each year as it comes and allow yourself to feel however you need to feel, and accept any support if you need it.

 Victoria insists that there are no set rules for grieving.
 “Everybody reacts and copes in their own way, it’s a completely individual process,” she says.
-However you feel about these days is valid.
-You might feel sad, angry, nostalgic, or just plain old excited that it’s Christmas again.
+However you feel about these days is completely valid.
+You might feel:

 The best thing to do is recognise how you’re feeling and acknowledge that as being ok.
 Even if you have to say to yourself out loud “I feel like utter crap”, that’s fine.
 Say it to Snapchat with a dog filter if you need to.
 Then, once you know how you’re feeling, you can act on it in whichever way is best for you.

-How can I spend those tough days?
+How can I spend those tough days during bereavement?

 It’s totally up to you.
 You might have to follow your family’s plans on the day, but try and have a conversation with them beforehand so you’re all on the same page.